danmayer/coverband/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Make sure all tests are passing (run `bundle install`, make sure Redis is running, and then execute `bundle exec rake test`)
+5. Make sure all tests are passing (run `bundle install`, make sure Redis is running, and then execute `rake test`)
 6. Create new Pull Request

 ### Tests & Benchmarks

 If you submit a change please make sure the tests and benchmarks are passing.

-* run tests: `bundle exec rake`
+* run tests: `rake`
 * view test coverage: `open coverage/index.html`
 * run the benchmarks before and after your change to see impact
-   * `bundle exec rake benchmarks`
+   * `rake benchmarks`

 ### Known Issues

 * __total fail__ on front end code, because of the precompiled template step basically coverage doesn't work well for `erb`, `slim`, and the like.
   * related it will try to report something, but the line numbers reported for `ERB` files are often off and aren't considered useful.
 I recommend filtering out .erb using the `config.ignore` option.
 * If you have SimpleCov filters, you need to clear them prior to generating your coverage report.
 As the filters will be applied to Coverband as well and can often filter out everything we are recording.
-* coverage doesn't show for Rails `config/application.rb` or `config/boot.rb` as they get loaded when loading the Rake environment prior to starting to record the baseline.
+* coverage doesn't show for Rails `config/application.rb` or `config/boot.rb` as they get loaded when loading the Rake environment prior to starting the `Coverage` library.

 ### Debugging Redis Store